apache/pinot-site/website/docs/user-guide/pql.md

 ## PQL Limitations

-PQL is only a derivative of SQL, and it does not support Joins nor Subqueries.
-In order to support them, we suggest to rely on [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/), although Subqueries are not completely supported by PrestoDB at the moment of writing.
+PQL is only a derivative of SQL and Apache Pinot supports dimension [lookup joins](https://docs.pinot.apache.org/users/user-guide-query/lookup-udf-join) currently.
+Full SQL joins can be performed by querying Pinot via the [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/) connector.

 ## PQL Examples